Umukundwa004/forecasting/README.md

 # Weather Forecasting App which will help people to check weather easily

-this responsive web application will t display current weather and forecasts city worldwide for any city.
+this responsive web application  that displays current weather and forecasts for cities worldwide .
 ## Features

 Real-time Weather Data: